dziobakwszafie/dsc/README.md

 ## About <a name = "about"></a>

-Very simple ski bindings force calculator.
+Very simple App for calculating the release force of a ski bindings.

 ## How to start that app <a name = "start"></a>